-Most people do not run into trouble because they are lazy.
-They run into trouble because the money timeline is confusing.
-This guide is written for crypto users comparing staking opportunities.
-An investor sees double-digit APY claims across several chains but cannot tell what assumptions are built into each number.
+If you are part of crypto users comparing staking opportunities, this pattern will feel familiar: An investor sees double-digit APY claims across several chains but cannot tell what assumptions are built into each number.

 A Practical Framework